Rated 'Excellent' on Trustpilot

 Muscle strength and size can also be lost during the menopause.
 Some strength and resistance exercise built into your routine will help to counteract this.
 Magnesium is also an excellent supplement during menopause.
 Magnesium is needed for muscle function and bone density, and also improves your cells' sensitivity to hormones, which can help ease menopause symptoms.

-Fatigue is a common menopause symptom but can be helped with a few dietary changes and supplements.
+Fatigue is a common menopause symptom but can be helped with a few dietary changes.
 Consuming a pre-workout carbohydrate snack can help with energy levels.
 Consuming 1 cup of apple juice per hour of workout may also help you to keep going as it provides the right amount of sugar that your body needs.
-Discover the 'best changes in diet during menopause'.
+Discover the 'Best changes in diet during menopause'.

 You may also be interested in 'Does menopause cause gut issues?' and 'Exploring the link between diabetes & early menopause'.